PhyDetEx: Detecting and Explaining the Physical Plausibility of T2V Models: Conclusion

 \section{Conclusion}

 In this work, we first investigated why current VLMs struggled to identify physical implausibility in generated videos.
-Based on our investigation, we proposed to construct PID, a dataset specifically designed for the physical implausibility detection task, consisting of a train and a test splits.
+We then proposed to construct PID, a dataset specifically designed for the physical implausibility detection task, consisting of a train and a test splits.
 Based on the train split, we developed PhyDetEx, a VLM-based detector capable of not only identifying but also explaining physical implausibility.
 PhyDetEx achieved SOTA performance on both our test split and the public Impossible Video benchmark.
 Furthermore, leveraging PhyDetEx, we evaluated a range of modern T2V models in terms of their ability to generate physically plausible videos.
 Our findings revealed that the powerful closed-source models have made significant progress in producing physically consistent videos, but the open-source models still lagged substantially behind.

 \textbf{Limitations}.
-Although our tuned PhyDetEx model performs well in detecting physical implausibility in generated videos, the diversity of physical events is vast.
-Thus, PhyDetEx still exhibits hallucinations in non-visual or complex physical events.
-We provide several failure cases of PhyDetEx in \textbf{Supplementary Material~\ref{sub:more_cases}}.
+Although our trained PhyDetEx model performs well in detecting physical implausibility in generated videos, the diversity of physical events is vast.
+Therefore, PhyDetEx still exhibits hallucinations in non-visual or complex physical events.
+We provide several failure cases and discussion of PhyDetEx in \textbf{Supplemental Material F}.
+We believe that adding more modality information from the video, such as audio and additional information about objects in the video, rather than relying solely on purely visual modalities, can better help VLM understand and detect physical implausibility.